Plant Goals Glossary + Care Tips

 How To Check Soil Moisture

 Push a chopstick or popsicle stick into the soil in the centre of the pot.
 Pretend you're baking brownies -- if it comes out with crumbs ie. bits of moist soil, don't water yet.
 If it comes out dry with very little soil stuck to it, it's likely time to water.
-(This holds true for plants that like to dry between watering -- if you are watering a fern, calathea, etc. you don't need to check that the soil has dried enough.
-For plants that like to be consistently moist, aim to have damp but not soggy soil.)

 How To Water Thoroughly

-Using lukewarm water, slowly pour water in a circular motion, starting at the centre and moving to the outside.
+Using lukewarm to cold water, slowly pour water in a circular motion, starting at the center and moving to the outside.
 Keep going until you see water flowing freely from the drainage holes in the bottom of your pot.
+If you have a container that can hold your plant or drainage pan with a lip, we recommend letting your plant sit in the water for about 30min, upwards of a few hours to ensure the soil ais fully saturated.
 Set your plant somewhere to drain then place it back where it lives.
-If you are watering it in place (ie. where it sits in your house) be sure to empty the tray or potcover that it is draining into so it never sits in standing water.